nimitmk7/knowledge-treasure/Machine Learning/Unsupervised Learning/Agglomerative Hierarchical Clustering(AHC).md

 ## Determining Cluster quality
 **How many clusters should we select?**

-A numer of criteria can be used to determine the cutting point, like the **largest jump distance :**
+A number of criteria can be used to determine the cutting point, like the **largest jump distance :**

 ![[Pasted image 20240325200252.png|300]]